ite-berkeley/ite-berkeley/about.md

 title: About
 date: 2017-11-01 03:00:00 +0000
 banner_image: "/uploads/2018/02/17/college-building.jpg"
-heading: About Belkirk
+heading: About Transportation Team at Berkeley
-sub_heading: Ora et Labora
+sub_heading: Since 2016
 layout: landing-page
-textline: A multidisciplinary centre of experts who are essential to patient-oriented research.
+textline: Transportation is love.
+Transportation is life.
+Welcome to the Cal Transportation Team where we will learn how to improve the world's transportation systems together!
-publish_date: 2017-12-01 04:00:00 +0000
+publish_date: 2021-08-23 00:00:00 +0000
 show_staff: true
 menu:
   navigation: